juzeon/SydneyQt/webapi/README.md

 - `model`: `GPT-3.5-Turbo` series will be mapped to `Balance`, others will be mapped to `Creative`.
 - `stream`: The same as OpenAI's.

-There is an extra field or reusing conversation, if your SDK supports such customization:
+There is an extra field for reusing conversation, if your SDK supports such customization:

 - `conversation`: `CreateConversationResponse`